zchapman24/full-stack-repetitions/README.md

 #### KNEX

 You should still be in the same lesson as previously mentioned.
 Your next step is going to be initializing `KNEX` so that you can use its tool to create migration files and seed files.
-So run the provided KNEX initialization command, followed by the next steps needed to ensure KNEX connects to your POSTGRESdatabase properly.
+So run the provided KNEX initialization command, followed by the next steps needed to ensure KNEX connects to your POSTGRES database properly.

 You will now need to head over to the *Database Migrations with Knex* lesson and follow the steps provided to create a migration file. **Reminder: your database is named movies.** Once you have created your migration file open it and take the necessary steps to create a table named `favorites` with the following columns: __[id, title, main_character, year_released]__.
 Do not forget to create your rollback function!
 Once you are confident in your migration file, run your migrate command (found in the same lesson).

 Time to create your seed file.
 Move on to the next lesson in Learn *Seeding a Database with Knex*.
 Once you have arrived follow the instructions to create a seed file.
 Before seeding the DB, you will need to create that seed data, which should consist of your 3 favorite movies, ensuring you provide the data for each column that needs information.
 As soon as you are confident in your seed file, run the command to seed your `favorites` table located in your `movies` database.
-If you still have the terminal open that you used earlier to connect to POSTGRESand create your database head over to it.
+If you still have the terminal open that you used earlier to connect to POSTGRES and create your database head over to it.
 If not head back to the lesson that shows you how and connect again.
-Once you have reached the POSTGRESconnect to your movies db `\c movies` and query the favorites table ensuring there is data there.
+Once you have reached POSTGRES, connect to your movies db `\c movies` and query the favorites table ensuring there is data there.
 You are going to set up express next so you can host that data for our Front-End to reach out and fetch.

 ## CHECKPOINT 1
 - Note: There will be multiple checkpoints throughout the instructions.
 - If you have made it here and are not real sure how you did it, this is a great spot to take a breath, and go `SCORCHED EARTH`.
-Tear it all down and follow the above steps once more ensuring you are comfortable executing them.
+Tear it all down, [WHERE TO START](#where-to-start) and follow the above steps once more ensuring you are comfortable executing them.

 - If you are comfortable with these steps so far, then proceed to the next section, where you will setup your `ExpressJS API`.